IceCodeProductions/Javascript-WalletLink/README.md

 # Example
-The index.html in the example file shows how to access the library and how to start the coinbase Wallet SDK.
+The index.html in the example folder shows how to access the library and how to start the coinbase Wallet SDK.
 All other information about the usage is found https://github.com/coinbase/coinbase-wallet-sdk